network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 At that point, throughput eventually stalls usually due to receive window limitations.
-The only means to further increase throughput is by adding more TCP connections to the pool of load bearing connections.
+The only means to further increase throughput is by adding more TCP connections to the pool of load-generating connections.
 If new connections leave the throughput the same, saturation has been reached and - more importantly - the working condition is stable.